blaskovicz/cut-me-some-slack/README.md

 > Anonymous Slack web portal.
 Read and write messages, help-desk style.

+## Why?

+Slack is convenient and easy to use, yet people don't always want to log in!
+Simply present them with a link to your website, and _presto_, they can be chatting with you in seconds!

 ## Developing

 First create a slack tocken for your domain.
 Optionally, add